Lead with Relevant Results in Your Executive Resume

 Situation-Action-Result Brainstorming

-Situation: Inventory management system was outdated, often showed errors, and stock volume was lagging, end-users often complained about the current system.
+Situation: Inventory management system was outdated, often showed errors, stock volume was lagging, and end-users often complained about the current system.

-Front-loaded Executive Resume Statement
+Front-loaded Executive Resume Statements

-• Added $17M in sales over 3 years by securing new SAAS inventory management platform that increased product visibility in real-time for end-users.
+- Added $17M in sales over 3 years by securing new SaaS inventory management platform that increased product visibility in real-time for end-users.

 The above statement assumes the most impactful point is the increase in sales.
-However, if the role you are going after requires strong negotiation skills, then perhaps shifting the focus of your statement to show the cost savings as a result of your negotiation skills:
+However, if the role you are going after requires strong negotiation skills, then perhaps shift the focus of your statement to show the cost savings as a result of your negotiation skills:

 See the impact?
-Notice the difference in positioning what is relevant to the reader?
+Notice the difference in positioning what is relevant to the reader.